-Check the famous ridge off your bucket list
+Check this famous ridge off your bucket list

-Besseggen has a special status among Norwegians and hiking the ridge is considered a rite of passage, no matter your age.
-The iconic view is characterized by the Gjende and Bessvatnet lakes.
+Besseggen Ridge has a special status among Norwegians and hiking the ridge is considered a rite of passage, no matter your age.
+The iconic view is characterized by the colourful Gjende and Bessvatnet lakes.
 Gjende is a stunning emerald color and very long and narrow.
 Bessvatnet is a deep blue and among Norway’s clearest lakes.
-In fact, it’s said you can see up to 30 meters below the water.
-There's also a plethora of great peaks that rise up above the landscape in all directions.
-Rarely will you see landscape more beautiful.

 West to east

 The most popular direction to hike Besseggen is from Memurubu in the west to Gjendesheim in the east.
 Start by taking a morning boat across Gjende Lake from Gjendesheim to Memurubu.
 The boat ride lasts 20 minutes and in high season it is often fully booked.
 Book your ticket in advance if you know which day you are hiking.

 Starting off from Memurubu the trail immediately rises steeply up the mountain.
 Hike slowly up the mountain and don’t use all your strength yet as there is still lots of hiking left after reaching the first plateau.
 As you hike past the treeline the trail veers to the east towards Besseggen.
 Continue on up and eventually you will get to a small plateau where you get the first views of the actual Besseggen Ridge.

 The trail now levels off and it starts to descend a bit down to a pond on the left side of the trail.
 This is a good place to fill up your water bottle.
 From the pond, the trail ascends up until you can see Bjønbøltjønne Lake.
 Enjoy the great views of Gjende Lake before you head down to the lake.
 This is another good place to fill up your water bottle before heading further east.